 Myth 3: Too many credit inquiries over a short amount of time can hurt your credit substantially.

-This is a misconception because although too many credit inquiries can lower your credit score, it’s typically only by a few points.
+This is a misconception.
+Although too many credit inquiries can lower your credit score, it’s typically only by a few points.
 For example, if several inquiries from auto dealerships are reported within a short period of time, the credit bureau will know you were shopping for a car.
 Plus, if you do get dinged, it will be miniscule.
 Hard inquiries, or when a financial institution looks at your report for a mortgage or credit card, knock only a few points off your credit score.

 Myth 4: Checking my credit score will lower my score.

 This is a misconception.
 Checking your score counts as a soft inquiry, which will not lower it.

 Myth 5: You need to keep a balance on your credit cards in order to have good credit.